krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/door-close-4.py.md

 # door-close: push the door closed to the target location
-# def door_close(robot):
+def door_close(robot):
     # Steps:
-    #  1. Put gripper roughly around the door knob
+    #  1. Put gripper around door handle
     #  2. Push the door closed
-    # If the gripper is not near the door knob, move it towards the door knob.
+    # If the gripper is not around the door handle, move it there.
-    if check("the robot's gripper is not near the door knob"): robot.move("gripper to door knob")
+    if check("the robot's gripper is not around door handle"): robot.grab("door handle")
-    # If the gripper is near the door knob but not around it, put it around the
+    # If the door is not vertically aligned with the robot's gripper, nudge it
-    # door knob.
+    # until it is.
-    if check("the robot's gripper is not around door knob"): robot.drop("gripper around door knob")
+    if check("the robot's gripper is around door handle and the door is not vertically aligned with the robot's gripper"): robot.move("door handle into place")
-    # If the gripper is around the door knob, push the door closed.
+    # If the door is vertically aligned and the gripper is still around the
+    # handle, push the door closed.
-    if check("the robot's gripper is around door knob"): robot.push("door closed to the target location")
+    if check("the robot's gripper is around door handle and the door is vertically aligned with the robot's gripper"): robot.push("door closed")